kalnikos/How-the-economic-crisis-of-2008-effected-the-London-real-estate-market/README.md

 ![av_months](https://user-images.githubusercontent.com/66875726/99807740-9c02c900-2b48-11eb-9111-cabf307eb428.png)

-## The distribution of the prices per area
+## The distribution of the prices per London area

 ![area](https://user-images.githubusercontent.com/66875726/99807907-d10f1b80-2b48-11eb-9da9-ded19e532c64.png)

+## The distribution of the prices in the five most expensive London area over the years

 In conclusion you can find in this exploratory data analysis, charts of the sold houses per area, a correlation matrix that show us the correlation between the features and a pivot table which present the sold houses and the average prices of the houses per year per area.